-To overcome the financial disconnect between the RCSD programmatic and infrastructure priorities in a costeffective manner, the SED agreed there were clear benefits if the traditional Aid guideline was modified.
-The proposal was to double the MCA for elementary school projects, and the trade-off was the typical 5-years would be 'extended' to 10-years before those schools would have their MCA Aid eligibility reset for any other subsequent capital project at those Phase II schools.
-The requested extended MCA Aid amendment to the special legislation was approved by the State Senate on June 6, 2016, followed by the Assembly on June 16, 2016, and finally signed by the Governor on July 5, 2016.
+To overcome the financial disconnect between the RCSD programmatic and infrastructure priorities in a cost- effective manner, the SED agreed there were clear benefits if the traditional Aid guideline was modified.
+The proposal was to double the Maximum cost Allowances (MCA) for elementary school projects, and the trade-off was the typical 5-year reset would be 'extended' to 10-years.
+The requested extended MCA Aid amendment to the special legislation was approved by the State Senate on June 6, 2016, followed by the

+Assembly on June 16, 2016, and finally signed by the Governor on July 5, 2016.